Pachycrocuta: Taxonomy

 Usually, no more than one or two Asian short-faced hyenas were considered distinct from the European P. brevirostris.
 The two species convention was especially popular among Chinese scientists.
 As the 20th century progressed, they were often classified as regional subspecies of P. brevirostris, with P. b. brevirostris endemic to Europe, and P. b. licenti and P. b. sinensis to China.
 In 2021, Chinese paleontologist Liu Jinyi and colleagues reported the largest ever short-faced hyena skull from Jinniushan, Northeast China, belonging to P. b. brevirostris, demonstrating the subspecies is not endemic to Europe.
 They suggested P. b. licenti (Middle Villafranchian) evolved into P. b. brevirostris (Late Villafranchian), which evolved into P. b. sinensis (Galerian).
 Relict populations of P. b. licenti seem to have persisted for some time in southern China while P. b. brevirostris had replaced most other populations.
 Liu and colleagues were unsure how other supposed subspecies fit into this paradigm.

-Fossils
+The taxonomic position of Pachycrocuta relative to modern hyenas is debated.
+A 2008 study suggested that it was most closely related to the spotted hyena (Croctuta crocuta) among living hyenas.
+Conversely, in a 2024 analysis of metric data for teeth, Pérez-Claros argued that the brown hyena (Parahyaena brunnea) was its closest living relative, and along with the extinct Pliocrocuta and "Hyaena" prisca should be included within Pachycrocuta.
+A later 2025 study continued to regard Pliocrocuta and the brown hyena as separate from Pachycrocuta, and P. brevirostris as the only valid Eurasian species of the genus.

-The oldest specimens of Pachycrocuta were found in the late Miocene of Baringo County (Kenya).
-Fossil remains have been found broadly in Eurasia and southern and eastern Africa.
-Most material consists of fragmented remains, usually of the skull, but a cache of very comprehensive bone material was unearthed at the famous Zhoukoudian site, which probably represents the remains of animals using these caves as lairs for many millennia.
-At the western end of their former range, at Venta Micena in southeastern Spain, a huge assemblage of Pleistocene fossils also represents a den.
+Description

-Other proposed species, P. robusta and P. pyrenaica, are less well researched; the former may simply be an exceptionally large European paleosubspecies of the brown hyena (Parahyaena brunnea).
-Sometimes included in this genus (as Pachycrocuta bellax) is the extinct giant striped hyaena, Hyaena bellax.
+Pachycroctua brevirostris was one of the largest hyenas, only Dinocrocuta gigantea (which may be a true hyena or a member of the closely related extinct family Percrocutidae) grew larger.
+Two adult individuals from Zhoukoudian were estimated to be around 90 and 100 cm at the shoulder respectively, though some European individuals may have been somewhat larger.
+The average individual is suggested to have been around 100 kg, while very large individuals may have reached 150 kg.
+The limb bones are massively built, though the limbs bones towards the ends (distal parts) of the limbs like the tibia are particularly short, suggesting an adaption for dismembering and/or carrying carcasses.
+The shortening of the distal limb bones results in P. brevirostris not being much taller than modern hyenas despite being considerably larger.
+The skull is large and has a well developed sagittal crest, indicating well developed and large temporal muscles in life.
+The teeth, particularly the large premolars, and the powerfully built mandible show a strong adaption to bone cracking.
+The fourth premolars and first molars of P. brevirostris had zigzag Hunter-Schreger bands in their enamel, indicating they were very well adapted for durophagy.